 The initial application takes 4 to 6 months.
 An appeal takes up to two years (730 days) to get a hearing.
 If there are more appeals, the entire appeals chain could take over 3 ½ years to complete.

-For a better representation, it is advisable to seek the services of an attorney or a Disability Representative.
+For a better representation, it is advisable to seek the services of a legal counsel or a Disability Attorney AZ.